bhavanarao3/Human_Aware_Localization_System/README.md

 This project leverages the OpenCV library for a range of essential computer vision functionalities and tools.
 Additionally, HALS incorporates a YOLO v5 model, a deep-learning-based object detection system initially developed by Joseph Redmon .
 This model enables HALS to detect humans in real time from a continuous video feed, with further tracking achieved through specialized algorithms.
 The YOLO v5 model is accessed in its ONNX format, converted from a YOLO v5s model trained in PyTorch.

 Each of these libraries is fundamental to HALS’s operation.
 OpenCV handles a variety of image processing tasks—such as resizing, reshaping, scaling, and formatting—crucial for pre-processing and managing video data.
 YOLO v5, a benchmark for object detection, provides accurate human localization capabilities, which HALS then uses to estimate the exact position of detected humans relative to the camera.
 Using the YOLO v5 model in ONNX format streamlines compatibility and provides flexibility for handling outputs in object detection tasks.
 Together, these tools form the backbone of HALS’s robust and efficient detection and localization system.

+For our perception system, we utilized DroidCam on a mobile phone rather than a laptop’s built-in webcam, enhancing the system's portability and simulating the role of a camera on a robot.
+DroidCam is a mobile application that enables a smartphone camera to function as a webcam for computers over Wi-Fi or USB, offering a flexible and high-quality video feed.
+This approach allows for more realistic testing, as the mobile setup can be positioned or mounted in various configurations, mirroring robot-mounted camera applications.

 ### Demo Output
 ![Screenshot 2024-10-30 23:26:28](https://github.com/user-attachments/assets/25dc68aa-8391-4ae8-9343-b637d2e0aee8)
 ### Building and Running the Code